 The last impressions of a dream are not the vague images that dot our memory, but the weakness in our muscles that reminds us our body was vulnerable just a few minutes before.
 Vulnerability plays a large role in Sacred Destinies ...Read More »

 Something fearless perches atop the mantle of the Echo Park band Tülips, adorned with riot grrrl sensibilities and framed with an untethered joy.
-The obvious landmarks in Tülips’ world are the Sleater-Kinney overtones on faster tracks like Wait, where the guitar and drums crunch away with ...
+The obvious landmarks in Tülips’ world are the Sleater-Kinney overtones on faster tracks like Wait, where the guitar and drums crunch away with vocals from ferocious Angie Bloom.
+These play out with heart-on-sleeve mannerisms, jostling along with ...
 Read More »

 There exists in musician Mia Doi Todd’s voice a controlled element; a dam holding back an immeasurable presence.
 Elements that make up Todd’s arsenal include her long, drawn out syllables, both breathy and urgent.
 She is the accompaniment to the end of the day, a lingering sunset that spreads its warmth just a few seconds longer.
 Read More »